 Method 4: Using Numbers from String Library

 This is a quick hack if you want to avoid spending time typing explicit code to extract numbers from a string.

 nums_from_string and then use it to extract numbers from a given string.
 It contains several regex rules with comprehensive coverage and can be a very useful tool for NLP researchers.

-Since the Numbers from String library is not a part of the standard Python library, you have to install it before being able to use it.
+nums_from_string library is not a part of the standard Python library, you have to install it before use.
 Use the following command to install this useful library:

 pip install nums_from_string

 The following program demonstrates the usage of

 import nums_from_string sentence = 'Extract 100 , 100.45 and 10000 from this string' print(nums_from_string.get_nums(sentence))